 Kindergarten/ First Grade

-- When kids are beginning to learn to read they HAVE to learn:
+- When kids are beginning to learn to read they HAVE to have a solid understanding of:

 - phonics (letter sounds & how to decode words)

-- AND sight words (words that must be memorized because they cannot be decoded).
+- sight words (words that must be memorized because they cannot be decoded)

 - When their reading advances and stories begin to become more complex. (end of year 2nd grade reading levels) then kids need fine tuned reading comprehension strategies in order to be able to keep up with their advancing reading levels.